-- Plan and put your garden on paper first and record any planting changes. - Find out the space requirement for individual crops. - To break disease and insect cycles, if space permits, don't put crops of the same family (tomatoes, peppers, potatoes and eggplant are all in the Solanaceous/Nightshade family) in the same spot more than once in three years. - If this is not your first time gardening in this spot, use last year's garden plan as a guide to where to plant this year's crops. - Find out which crops are grown best as direct seeding (can put the seeds directly in the
+- Plan and put your garden on paper first and record any planting changes. - Find out the space requirement for individual crops. - To break disease and insect cycles, if space permits, don't put crops of the same family (for example, tomatoes, peppers, potatoes and eggplant are all in the Solanaceous/Nightshade family) in the same spot more than once in three years. - If this is not your first time gardening in this spot, use last year's garden plan as a guide to where to plant this year's crops.

-- garden) or must be started indoors and then transplanted out into garden rows. - Read garden plant/seed catalogs, books, Extension publications, and internet sites to know all about the crops you are growing. - Place seed orders early if ordering from a catalog-typically the fall before. - Construct raised beds (cypress or cedar wood, concrete blocks or bricks) and fill them with soil high in organic matter that drains well.
+- Find out which crops are grown best as direct seeding (can put the seeds directly in the garden) or must be started indoors and then transplanted out into the garden. - Read garden plant/seed catalogs, books, Extension publications, and reliable websites to learn more about the crops you are growing. - Place seed orders early if ordering from a catalog-typically the fall before. - Construct raised beds (cypress or cedar wood, concrete blocks, bricks, raised bed kits) and fill them with soil high in organic matter that drains well.
 Or simply mound the soil to raise the beds and improve drainage.